Where on earth does the time go?

 Total students trained by end of year: 1,280

-To date we are so proud of the Associate Programme and the Social Media Manager Course.
+To date we are so proud of the Advanced Diploma and Diploma in Social Media Marketing Course.
 We have continued to make improvements based on customer feedback, for example introducing live lessons with external experts.

 Total students trained by end of year: 1,500+ (and counting!)

 Despite the challenges that delivering such a pioneering product throws up, from the perspectives of our customer our Diploma in Social Media Management Course does everything we hoped it would.

 - Our graduates strongly agree that they are more employable as a result of completing the course (9/10) and that they feel ready to apply their skills as a Social Media Manager, (8.5/10) which at the end of the day is what our training is all about.

 - Our graduates rate their overall satisfaction with the training as 8.5/10